polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/index.md

 ## Products

 Within the Substrate ecosystem, you can build blockchains, smart contracts, and even user interfaces!
-Here is a high level overview of the different products which comprise these space:
+Here is a quick overview of the different products which comprise these spaces:

-* [Substrate](https://github.com/paritytech/substrate): A next generation blockchain development framework built using Rust and Wasm.
+* [Substrate](https://github.com/paritytech/substrate): A next generation blockchain development framework built using Rust and WebAssembly.
 * [ink!](https://github.com/paritytech/ink): A Rust based eDSL for building Wasm smart contracts compatible with Substrate's Contract module.
 * [Polkadot-JS/API](https://github.com/polkadot-js/api): Promise and RxJS APIs for interacting with Substrate-based chains via RPC calls.
 * [Polkadot-JS/Apps](https://github.com/polkadot-js/apps): A basic UI for interacting with all features of a Substrate node.
 Powered by Polkadot-JS/API.